theopn/dotfiles/README.md

 #### Neovim

-> I live in Tmux + Neovim
+> I love you Neovim

-Due to requests of my friends in CS252, my Neovim configuration has moved to a separate repository [Theovim](https://github.com/theopn/theovim)
+Due to requests from my friends, my Neovim configuration has migrated to a separate repository [Theovim](https://github.com/theopn/theovim)

 #### tmux

 > Actual terminal emulator

-Keybindings that are drastically different from stock bindings (but makes more sense), Dracula theme, and status bar with time, current command, and uptime information.
+Keybindings that are drastically different from stock bindings (but makes more sense IMO), Dracula theme, and status bar with time, current command, and uptime information.
 No external plugins.

 #### Vim

 > Focused note taker

-- Configurations for [Vimwiki](https://github.com/vimwiki/vimwiki) and other note-taking related plug-ins managed by [vim-plug](https://github.com/junegunn/vim-plug)
+- Very simple configurations for [Vimwiki](https://github.com/vimwiki/vimwiki) and other note-taking related plug-ins managed by [vim-plug](https://github.com/junegunn/vim-plug)
 - `drakai.vim`, which is a custom-made colorscheme of a mix between Dracula and Monokai is included in `.vim` folder

 #### Zsh